 Yes, Social Media Really Is Undermining Democracy

-Despite what Meta has to say
+Despite what Meta has to say.

 About the author: Jonathan Haidt is a social psychologist at the New York University Stern School of Business.
-He is the author of The Righteous Mind and the co-author of The Coddling of the American Mind, which originated as a September 2015 Atlantic story.
+He is the co-author of The Coddling of the American Mind, which originated as a September 2015 Atlantic story, and he is currently writing Life After Babel: Adapting to a World We Can No Longer Share.

 Within the past 15 years, social media has insinuated itself into American life more deeply than food-delivery apps into our diets and microplastics into our bloodstreams.
 Look at stories about conflict, and it’s often lurking in the background.
 Recent articles on the rising dysfunction within progressive organizations point to the role of Twitter, Slack, and other platforms in prompting “endless and sprawling internal microbattles,” as The Intercept’s Ryan Grim put it, referring to the ACLU.
 At a far higher level of conflict, the congressional hearings about the January 6 insurrection show us how Donald Trump’s tweets summoned the mob to Washington and aimed it at the vice president.
 Far-right groups then used a variety of platforms to coordinate and carry out the attack.